docker-hy/docker-hy.github.io/pages/part1/part1.md

 The Docker CLI is usually referenced as the "docker engine", see [docs for more information](https://docs.docker.com/engine/reference/commandline/cli/)

 Even though you will find over 50 commands in the documentation, only a handful of them is needed for general use.
-You'll find a list of the most commonly used basic commands at the end of this section.
+There's a list of the most commonly used basic commands at the end of this section.

 To list images you currently have downloaded, run: `docker images`